da-nrw/DNSCore/DAWeb/doc/contentBroker_administration.md

 Please execute after doing graceful shutdown
 <pre>ContentBroker_stop.sh</pre> otherwise starting ContentBroker will be denied.

 #### Edit Users, Roles and UserRole Membership

+DNSCore uses SpringSecurity to administer it's users of DA-Web GUI.

 Users in Role ROLE_PSADMIN are able to adminster Users (CRUD), Roles (CRUD) and membership of Users in certain Roles.
 At present we suppose to use the Roles: